Stay in touch. Subscribe to our Newsletter

 Users easily differentiate between great (meaningful) and lacklustre experiences.
-The data on how rectangles are performing in the wild should be of the highest priority.
+The data on how rectangles are performing in the wild should be the highest priority.
 It’s funny that gathering relevant information (both qualitative and quantitative) is quite hard even for existing businesses.
 If your business doesn’t do it, you should definitely start collecting data now.
 It will allow you to understand who your users actually are.

-The long-term success of an application shouldn’t be measured with scroll ratios and cursor heat maps.
-User feedback and behaviour is what makes and breaks your app – it facilitates the transition from rectangles into meaningful experiences and helps users convert.
+The long-term success of an application shouldn’t be measured by scroll ratios and cursor heat maps.
+User feedback and behavior is what makes and breaks your app – it facilitates the transition from rectangles into meaningful experiences and helps users convert.
 While your app may achieve the highest conversion ratio and lowest churn, there are always fairly personal things that users enjoy.
 You might increase your app’s rating by conducting IDIs, sending out surveys and setting up calls.
 You might learn a thing or two about people who are using your products.
 Users have goals in mind and websites and applications are just tools that help achieve them.
 If your service doesn’t allow them to do that, they will switch to another that will work best for them.
 Mobile stores and Google are filled with competition to any existing application.

-Designing and optimising rectangles to achieve meaning take even more time than application development itself.
+Designing and optimizing rectangles to achieve meaning take even more time than application development itself.
 It’s not really about a roadmap or versioning (Your_App 2.0, 3.0, 4.0).
 What it mostly comes down to is changing your website’s claim.
 Adding a new landing page for a market vertical.
 Adding a cute little banner to your Facebook page.
-Making someone smile by sending a personalised message wishing him a wonderful day.
+Making someone smile by sending a personalized message wishing him a wonderful day.

 This also requires a combined effort of Design, Development, Sales, Marketing, and every other department imaginable.
 But it’s something that goes miles above boxes and should definitely be the ultimate goal of every web-based company.